Gaspard de Clermont-Tonnerre

 Gaspard de Clermont-Tonnerre (16 August 1688 at Dijon – 16 March 1781 at the Hôtel Matignon, Paris), was a French noble, descendant of a family which traced its origins to the 12th century.
 His chief title was that of Marquis of Cruzy and Vauvillers, later 1st Duc de Clermont-Tonnerre, a new creation which elevated him to the Peerage of France.
 He was Constable, hereditary Grand-Master of Dauphiné and Marshal of France.

+Biography

+He fought as a young man in several battles of the War of the Spanish Succession (1701-1714) and was promoted to Brigadier in 1716.
+He served in the Army of the Rhine during the War of the Polish Succession (1733-1735), which he ended as Lieutenant General.

-He had a successful military career in the armies of Louis XV, notably at defeat of Cumberland's Anglo-Dutch-Hanoverian forces at Battle of Fontenoy in 1745 alongside Marshal de Saxe.
+He then had a successful military career in the armies of Louis XV, notably at the defeat of Cumberland's Anglo-Dutch-Hanoverian forces at the Battle of Fontenoy in 1745 alongside Marshal de Saxe.
 Clermont-Tonnerre led the decisive cavalry charge which defeated the tenacious but ill-led allied forces.
 After the Battle of Lauffeld in 1747 he was named Marshal of France.